luckydye/luckydye/src/content/post/tools.md

 I use it to store my access tokens and other secrets I use from time to time.

 It is also really nice in combination with Gum.
-A small cli tool to generate little terminal UI for things like: *choose* or *filter* from a list, *prompts*, *confirmations* and more.
+A small cli tool to generate little terminal UI for things like: _choose_ or _filter_ from a list, _prompts_, _confirmations_ and more.

 ### Example:

 ```
 export KEY=$(skate get $(skate list -k | gum choose))
 ```

-Will print a nice select interface, which can be controlled using arrow keys.
+This tiny script will print a nice select interface, which can be controlled using arrow keys.
 After selecting an entry from the list, the `$KEY` env var will hold the token value.